BenjaminSiskoo/nSide/README.txt

   put the 2 highest MDR bits into the read value.

-   Changed PPU timing to account for the dummy tick in front of every scanline. bnes had pixel rendering on ticks 0-255 of every scanline, whereas an actual PPU renders on ticks 1-256.
+   Changed PPU timing to account for the dummy tick in front of every scanline. higan/fc has pixel rendering on ticks 0-255 of every scanline, whereas an actual PPU renders on ticks 1-256.

    Added direct color support (when rendering is disabled and PPUADDR points to the palette at $3F00-$3FFF, the selected color will render instead of the